Soy sauce is the most used ingredient in Korean cooking.

 And yes, there is a noticeable difference from Chinese, Thai, Vietnamese or Japanese Soy Sauces.

 Okay, so which Korean soy sauce should I buy?

-It's the best selling soy-sauce in Korea.
-It is naturally brewed through a 6-month fermentation process.
+It's the best-selling soy-sauce in Korea.
+It’s naturally brewed via a 6-month fermentation process.

 The Longer Explanation.